hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/clonable-form-fields.md

 # Clonable form fields

 A clonable form field allows the user to add and remove instances of a field.
 The example below allows a user to add multiple emails.
-Tehn the form is submitted, the value of the clonable form field will be an array of values.
+When the form is submitted, the value of the clonable form field will be an array of values.

 To make a field clonable, the `fieldType` property must be set to `clone-group`, and a `cloneFieldSchema` property must be included as well.